Yup. You heard me. This could be the most important blog post you read this year, maybe even in your life…

 So, what do you do next?

-I recommend that if you’ve noticed yourself experiencing any similar distress, or even if it’s something that I haven’t mentioned (and that could be a lot ;), I recommend asking a question in the comment box, sending a private message on my Facebook page (Grigore Counselling), or simply sending me an email to connect with me (email@example.com).
+I recommend that if you’ve noticed yourself experiencing any similar distress, or even if it’s something that I haven’t mentioned (and that could be a lot ;), I recommend sending us a message or setting up a free consultation (private 1-1, no obligation, just acceptance and answers).

 I always love to help people, and consider it a sacred honour to be in the position I am.
-If you’re serious about changing your life for the better, or you know that you’re just not quite satisfied with your life, I encourage you to contact someone and get some help–remember, getting help isn’t a sign of weakness, it’s a sign of maturity and strength.
+If you’re serious about changing your life for the better, or you know that you’re just not quite satisfied, I encourage you to contact someone and get some help–remember, getting help isn’t a sign of weakness, it’s a sign of maturity and strength.

 With care and respect,